StoryScriptorg/storytypewriter-theme/README.md

 This package is a base package for themes in StoryTypewriter.

-Though, With this package you can also create a CodeMirror theme with the utility `createCodeMirrorTheme` function.
+With this package you can also create a CodeMirror theme with the utility `createCodeMirrorTheme` function.